TritonDataCenter/rfd/rfd/0013/README.md

 ### List all instances being a separate policy action?

-To grant the permission to see all instances of a certain resource for a particular role, there are two ways to achieve it:
+To grant the permission to see all instances of a certain resource for a particular role, there are a few ways to achieve it:

-- The role concerned should be tagged to every single instance of the resource, and is attached to the Get<Resource> policy action. or
+1. The role concerned should be tagged to every single instance of the resource, and is attached to the Get{Resource} policy action.
-- There is a separate policy action List<Resource> that grant the Get access permission to all instances of that resource.
+2. There is a separate policy action List{Resource} that grant the access permission to all instances of that resource.

-CloudAPI follows the latter model.
-It is better for performance but is a slight deviation from the action vs instance permission model.
+3. Have a separate "scope" attribute as part of the policy definition.
+Scope can be set to "all instances" or "role-tagged instances".

+CloudAPI currently supports #2 but it is confusing to user since the `List` permission applies to the `Get` action only.
+If a role has `ListMachines` and `StartMachine` permissions, it still won't allow users with that role to perform `StartMachine` on any of the machines the user sees in `ListMachines`.
+The only way to enable the user to do so is to practice role-tagging (#1) as well. #3 will provide the most flexibility and reduce a lot of the need for role-tagging when tenancy-separation is not required for the resource but it is a major change.

 ### Converge Docker and Cloud API policy actions